 PdG strips test the level of progesterone in your urine.
 Around day 5 of your cycle, you will need to take a baseline test to compare later tests to.

 Unlike LH strips, PdG strips are only accurate with first morning urine.
 A positive result is also the opposite of LH strips - you want the test line to not appear at all (or be incredibly faint, below your baseline test).
 Because you’re comparing to a baseline test, you should keep a record of at least the baseline tests in photos.

 PdG strips can be an additional confirmation of ovulation - to LH strips, temperature, and/or cervical mucus observations.

 - Can help you understand if you have low progesterone and get further tests with your provider

-- Expensive - because they’re the first on the market and also are still developing best practices and growing, the cost for a single test is relatively high.
+- Expensive - since most companies are still developing best practices and growing, the cost for a single test is relatively high.
 In addition, you do need to retake your baseline test every few months.

 Are these tests accurate?